betherworld/FAVOR/README.md

 ## Using ganache (default)

 1. run Ganache (default settings: port 127.0.0.1:7545 and network id 5777)
-2. set up metamask account by copying the seed phrase from Ganache, change network to custom RPC and set the _New RPC URL_ field to Ganache url address (default: http://127.0.0.1:7545)
+2. set up metamask account: copy the seed phrase from Ganache, change network to custom RPC, and set the _New RPC URL_ field to Ganache url address (default: http://127.0.0.1:7545)
 3. in project root directory, execute the following:
 ```
 truffle compile --all